alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 \*\*\*

-Graduate school demands you to be excellent.

-Many people apply for graduate school programs at top universities.
-Most people who get accepted have 3.5 GPA or higher, even with difficult course loads.
-At this point GPA stops mattering, because all admissions really cares about is the prior research experience.
-Well, then it gets crazier, because every applicant will have quite a bit of research and a solid recommendation.
-There's self selection, because people who aren't strong academically or don't have research will not even be interested in graduate school.
-For AI, this is especially bad, because AI is an incredibly hot field.
-(CITE HERE) AI and Algorithms make up over half of all applicants to CS PhD programs, which makes competition especially fierce.
-We're talking almost perfect 4.0, first or second author on a publication, researched their topic for two years in undergrad, the works.
-The good ones (or lucky ones) get in, and start their journey.

-At least a quarter of them will drop out.

-That's not a joke.
-It's the CMU drop out rate as of 2014.
-You need incredible talent and dedication to even get into a program as good as CMU, and even those people, that brilliant collection of budding researchers, a quarter of them won't finish their PhD.

-To me, the further up academia you go, the tighter the funnel gets.
-The top performers in high school are average in college.
-The top performers in undergrad are average as grad students.
-The top grad students are average as professors, of which some are tenure track and some are not.
-There is no top, *it keeps going*.

-It takes a very confident person to believe they can make it all the way up the hierarchy, and it takes a very dedicated person to actually do so.

-Where does that leave me?
-How am I supposed to handle it when I know several people who have publications, and everyone around me is talking one level over my head?

-(Cut below paragraph, move ideas around.)

-Once you get up that high, almost everyone has inferiority complexes (???) and stays humble, and now they're asked to prove they're the shiniest diamond in all the land.
-It's a staggeringly tall order, and the prospects if you aren't near the top seem especially bad.
-Around a quarter of adjunct faculty are on food stamps, and that's assuming you can even find one at all.
-Alternatively, you can apply for a CS research lab, but I've heard those are as competitive as getting faculty positions.

-\*\*\*

 Two hour break between lectures.
 That leaves enough time to fit in a bit of research.
 A novel idea pops into my head.
 I do a literature check, and find my exact idea in a paper from eight years ago.